 After writing about my own experience as a mum when Nahla caught the cold sore virus, I had so many of you reach out with questions of concern for your own bubs.
-We know that, unfortunately, the seemingly innocent lil cold sore caused by the Herpes Simplex Virus can cause severe illness and even death in babies under six months old.
+We know that, unfortunately, the seemingly innocent little cold sore caused by the Herpes Simplex Virus can cause severe illness and even death in babies under six months old.
 As a parent, we naturally want to do all we can to prevent this.

 Why are cold sores so concerning?
 Firstly, we know that our little bubbas have not yet had the chance to develop a strong immune system like ours.
 It takes 2 – 3 months for a baby's immune system to mature, and this is even longer in premmie bub and those immunocompromised with other conditions.
 This incredibly vulnerable early stage for a newborn means one of the many jobs we have as parents is to stay on guard against viruses.
 Babies receive their first vaccinations at six weeks of age, but even after that, we've got to stay vigilant!